 Then indeed, even the first covenant had ordinances of divine service and the earthly sanctuary.
 (NKJV) Hebrews 9:1

-. . . to Jesus the Mediator of the new covenant. . .
-(NKJV) Hebrews 12:24
+. . . to Jesus, the mediator of a new covenant. . .
+(NASB) Hebrews 12:24

 The Old Testament dietary laws were given by God to the nation of Israel for two reasons.
-Those who are interested the Mosaic dietary laws are listed in Leviticus 11 and Deuteronomy 14.
-The only reason given in the Old Testament for the dietary laws was to separate the Israelites from the nations around them.
+Those who are interested in the Mosaic dietary laws are listed in Leviticus 11 and Deuteronomy 14.
+The primary reason given in the Old Testament for the dietary laws was to separate the Israelites from the nations around them.

 You are therefore to make a distinction between the clean animal and the unclean, and between the unclean bird and the clean; and you shall not make yourselves detestable by animal or by bird or by anything that creeps on the ground, which I have separated for you as unclean.
 Thus you are to be holy to Me, for I the LORD am holy; and I have set you apart from the peoples to be Mine.
-(NASB) Leviticus 20:25-26
+Leviticus 20:25-26 (NASB)

 But there is also another important reason.
 The laws helped to minimize the spread of disease.
-There is a fascinating book written about the benefits of these dietary laws entitled “None of These Diseases.”
+There is a fascinating book written about the health benefits of these dietary laws entitled “None of These Diseases.”
 Here is a quote from this book.

 When God led the Israelites out of afflicted Egypt, He promised them that if they would obey His statues, He would put “None of these diseases” upon them.
 God guaranteed a freedom from disease . . .

 But food will not commend us to God; we are neither the worse if we do not eat, nor the better if we do eat.
-(NASB) 1 Corinthians 8:8
+1 Corinthians 8:8 (NASB)

 If you have died with Christ to the elementary principles of the world, why, as if you were living in the world, do you submit yourself to decrees, such as, “Do not handle, do not taste, do not touch!” . . .
 These are matters which have, to be sure, the appearance of wisdom in self-made religion and self-abasement and severe treatment of the body, but are of no value against fleshly indulgence.
-(NASB) Colossians 2:20-23
+Colossians 2:20-23 (NASB)